MattMarquise/Sapling-OS/README.md

 # SaplingOS
-SaplingOS is website that allows developers to eas
+SaplingOS is website that allows developers to easi